keirthana/anbox-cloud-docs/contribute/anbox-style-guide.md

     * References to utilities/programs
     * File and directory paths
     * Command options
 * Avoid long sentences.
-If it is a complex statement, try and break it down into multiple sentences.While the Canonical copy style guide has guidance about hyphens when joining words, it does not elaborate much on prefixes.
+If it is a complex statement, try and break it down into multiple sentences.
+While the Canonical copy style guide has guidance about hyphens when joining words, it does not elaborate much on prefixes.
-* Use bold and italics very sparingly.Use italics for user interface fields and bold for UI elements that call for action.
+* Use bold and italics very sparingly.
+Use italics for user interface fields and bold for UI elements that call for action.
 * Use single spaces between sentences.
 * Use angle brackets to indicate variables.
 * All extra white space should be removed, especially at the end of lines.